nikolanovoselec/m365-mcp-server/TECHNICAL.md

 Comprehensive analysis of platform limitations encountered when building protocol-compliant services on Cloudflare Workers, with documented workarounds and recommended platform improvements.

 These eight architectural challenges represent significant engineering overhead when building protocol-compliant services on Cloudflare Workers.
-While we've developed workarounds for each issue, native platform support would greatly simplify implementation and improve reliability.
+While workarounds exist for each issue, native platform support would greatly simplify implementation and improve reliability.
 The core themes are:

 1. **HTTP/2 limitations** affecting WebSocket and upgrade mechanisms
 2. **OAuth provider inflexibility** in token management and authentication bypass
 3. **Context passing complexity** through Durable Objects boundaries
 4. **Static method requirements** that complicate state management

-We believe addressing these issues would make Cloudflare Workers more attractive for complex protocol implementations like MCP, GraphQL subscriptions, and other stateful protocols that require flexible authentication and transport negotiation.
+Addressing these issues would make Cloudflare Workers more attractive for complex protocol implementations like MCP, GraphQL subscriptions, and other stateful protocols that require flexible authentication and transport negotiation.

 ## Token Management Details